clearloop/zosh/docs/src/bridge/solana-to-zcash.md

     /// The orchard bundle of the requests.
     bundle: OrchardBundle,

-    /// The siganture of the randomizer.
+    /// The signature of the randomizer.
     signature: Signature,
 }
 ```